hokarob/irbcam-plugins/doc/static/packaging_and_distribution.md

 Local distribution is suitable for testing and sharing plugins within a controlled environment.
 To distribute your plugin locally, you can follow these steps:

 1. **Prepare the Archive**: Ensure your plugin files are organized as described in the previous section.
+Save the file on your computer.

-2. **Enable the Plugin**: In the IRBCAM application, navigate to "Plugin Settings" and add your locally distributed plugin.
+2. **Enable the Plugin**: In IRBCAM, navigate to **File > Settings > Plugins** and add your plugin.

+@note When adding plugins to IRBCAM from your local device, the plugin will not be stored between sessions.
+You will have to add the plugin every time you start IRBCAM.

 ### Web Distribution